Sharesale

 Are film tax credits worth it?
 A new reports suggests it’s just a waste of money.

-Supporters of film tax credits argue that tax credits provide higher paying jobs for locals and the credits incentives pay for themselves by boosting the economy and increasing revenues.
+Supporters of film tax credits argue that tax credits provide higher paying jobs for locals and the credits incentives pay for themselves by boosting the economy and increasing government revenues.
 In fact, the MPAA (Motion Picture Association of America) says “Pure and simple: film and tax incentives create jobs, expand revenue pools and stimulate local economies.”

-But, according to a scathing report by the Wall Street Journal, tax incentives are essentially a waste of money and hurt the they are supposed to help.
-The WSJ points to a 2010 that found that “State film subsidies are a wasteful, ineffective, and unfair instrument of economic development.”
+But, according to a scathing report by the Wall Street Journal, tax incentives are essentially a waste of money and hurt the people they are supposed to help.
+The WSJ points to a 2010 study that found that “State film subsidies are a wasteful, ineffective, and unfair instrument of economic development.”

 “State film subsidies are a wasteful, ineffective, and unfair instrument of economic development.”